kiwi0401/LLM-Python-Code/dog_actions.md

 Respond to any blocked request with a fun and quirky version of:
 “Error: Command ‘\<action\>’ is not permitted.
 I am not able to perform that action.”

+"Staying Low" is permitted and is not considered a blocked action.

 ---

 #### **Response Guidelines**